 To make sure that you get into that coveted local search results pack, you need to do more than just optimize your website.
 The number one thing you’ll need to do is create a Google My Business page.
 That’s arguably the most important page your business has to have when aiming for a good local search ranking.
 You can also submit your business’ info to local directories and directories that offer local listings.

 Having user reviews of your business and your products or services can also give you a massive rankings boost.
 You might want to create a page for your business on all the major user reviews website to make it as easy as possible for your customers to review your business.
-You will also probably need to give your customers a nudge to get them to leave a review, but the good news is that a lot of people would be perfectly willing to do it if you just ask them to.
+Probably need to give your customers a nudge to get them to leave a review, but the good news is that a lot of people would be perfectly willing to do it if you just ask them to.
 You can mention you appreciate reviews somewhere on your website, but you can also tell the customers who come to your store.

 Local optimization is still not in full swing, and depending on your location, the competition for keywords might be very low.
 But you shouldn’t think that you have a lot of time before your competitors figure out how to use local search.
 You want to reach that pool of qualified customers before them, and there’s no time like the present to start working on it.